 Even though three days was perfect for us, it seems as though you could spend weeks exploring all the things to do in Sapa.
 If you’re still wondering how many days in Sapa is enough, consider how explorative you’re feeling.

-An overnight train is the easiest way of getting from Hanoi to Sapa.
+An overnight train is the easiest way of getting from Hanoi to Sapa, also written as Sa Pa.
 The train runs from Hanoi to Lao Cai.
 Tickets cost just $17 and can be purchased online.
 You’ll get an email confirmation, which you can use to board the train (no printed tickets needed).

 The train was comfortable, clean, and a great eco-friendly way to get from Hanoi to Lao Cai.
-From Lao Cai, minivans were available to take travelers to Sapa town.
+From the Lao Cai train station, minivans were available to take travelers to Sapa town.

 There are lots of guesthouse options in Sapa and while none really follow the eco-hotel principles, many are locally owned.
 We stayed at the Heart of Sapa hotel, a small guesthouse on the southern side of town, and absolutely loved our stay.
 Our host, Ha, was instrumental in helping us plan out things to do in Sapa.

 Lots of agencies and providers offer planned Sapa trekking itineraries.
-Many offer trips from Hanoi, which includes a train ticket in the price, and many organize treks in town, such as this two day Sapa trekking tour.
+Many offer trips from Hanoi, which includes a train ticket in the price, and many organize trekking tours in town, such as this two day Sapa trekking tour.

-No matter who you choose to trek with, ensure that your guide comes from a local community (as for many of them, guiding treks is the only source of income) and that the cut of the profits they receive from the company is fair and reasonable.
+No matter who you choose to trek with when you visit Sapa, ensure that your guide comes from a local community (as for many of them, guiding treks is the only source of income) and that the cut of the profits they receive from the company is fair and reasonable.
 We heard that Sapa Sisters is a good option.

 We bypassed a company and organized our Sapa trekking directly with a freelance guide, ensuring that all of our money goes straight into her pocket and into the pockets of her family who hosted us in Ta Van overnight.
-Vanh mentioned that she sometimes freelances for other companies, but she always prefers independent treks, as this allows her to earn double the amount that she would when guiding for another company.
+Vanh mentioned that she sometimes freelances for other companies that offer Sapa tours, but she always prefers independent treks, as this allows her to earn double the amount that she would when guiding for another company.